sequinstream/sequin/cli/cheats/consumer.md

 sequin consumer info [consumer-id]

-# To pull next messages for a consumer (default batch size is 1)
+# To receive messages for a consumer (default batch size is 1)

-sequin consumer next [consumer-id]
+sequin consumer receive [consumer-id]

-# To pull next messages for a consumer without acknowledging them
+# To receive messages for a consumer without acknowledging them

-sequin consumer next [consumer-id] --no-ack
+sequin consumer receive [consumer-id] --no-ack

-# To pull next messages for a consumer and ack them

-sequin consumer next [consumer-id]

-# To pull a batch of messages for a consumer
+# To receive a batch of messages for a consumer

-sequin consumer next [consumer-id] --batch-size 10
+sequin consumer receive [consumer-id] --batch-size 10

 # To peek at messages for a consumer (default shows last 10 messages)